barcek/sprk/README.md

 - a string value with which the variable identifier is to be replaced;
 - a function, the return value of which is used to replace the variable identifier;
 - the key for a property of a top-level state value in which a string or a function for replacement can be found.

+A function given as a `source` property is passed two arguments:

+- the `content` string value in which the variable identifier is present as the first parameter;
+- the corresponding `name` string value as the second parameter.

 The delimiters used in handling variables are set in the `delims` dictionary and can be changed as preferred.